Communication Matters Conference 2025

 You will be provided with a printed programme when you register in Leeds.
 The printed programme will include some general conference information and a copy of the final timetable.
 Please note that the Book of Abstracts is available online only, and we recommend reading this in advance of the conference if you can.

-Tuesday sees parallel sessions running from 9.00, again with plenty of refreshment breaks and lunch (where you can view the posters) and a plenary presentation with a final farewell.
+Tuesday: Tuesday sees the plenary presentation at 9.30 with parallel sessions running from 10.35-15.40, again with plenty of refreshment breaks and lunch (where you can view the exhibition and posters) and then tea/coffee is served as a final farewell until 16.15.

 Please note that much work has been done to ensure all the spaces we are using for the conference are accessible.
 For health and safety reasons, there will be a maximum number of people and wheelchair users allowed in each location.
 Please note therefore that this may mean you are turned away from a session that you wish to attend, to ensure it is a safe conference for everyone.
 Thank you for your understanding.